Code-Institute-Submissions/rootcanopy-Stars-Aligned/README.md

 A message should appear - 'Your site is ready to be published at https://$YourLogin.github.io/$RepositoryName/ Your website has hopefully been deployed.

+And also, to keep gh-pages up-to-date after deployment, because we all know it'll never be finished :

+$ git add .
+$ git status // to see what changes are going to be commited
+$ git commit -m 'Some descriptive commit message'
+$ git push origin master

+$ git checkout gh-pages // go to the gh-pages branch
+$ git rebase master // bring gh-pages up to date with master
+$ git push origin gh-pages // commit the changes
+$ git checkout master // return to the master branch

 ---

 ## Media